-Hospice care aims to improve the quality of life and wellbeing of adults and children with a life-limiting or terminal condition.
+Hospice care aims to improve the quality of life and wellbeing of adults and children with a life-limiting condition.
 It helps people live as fully and as well as they can to the end of their lives, however long that may be.

 Hospice care looks after someone’s physical, emotional, social and spiritual needs.
 This means that hospices provide a wide range of services.